I love holding physical books in my hands to read, but in the last decade I have also become completely hooked on

 Overdrive has previously been the most commonly used across all libraries and usually has the biggest selection.

 The creators of the Overdrive app have recently made a new app called Libby.
 It offers all the same content that Overdrive does, but is more user friendly with a new design and it makes navigating and browsing between multiple libraries/library cards easier.
 I really like how it makes it much easier to see all the details and to have a good idea of how long your wait would be for a specific title.
 Your downloads/holds/etc show up the same on both apps when you sign in with your library card.
-This is my favorite app to use and I have heard from many people that they think it is easier to use than Overdrive.
+This is my favorite app to use and I have heard from many people that they also think it is easier to use than Overdrive.

 I’m not sure how widespread axis360 is, but my library uses it and has a good selection.
 In all the previous places I’ve lived, I’ve used Overdrive pretty exclusively, but at the library I currently live near the audiobook selection on Overdrive is surprisingly small and I’ve had to branch out and try different apps.

 My son has used one of these and it is something I would check out again.
 They use preloaded devices that you can listen to audiobooks on, or kids can do a guided readalong of the audiobook and a print book together.
 Most libraries carry playaways that you can check out.
 I think this is a great option for kids especially!

 WHICH audiobooks should I listen to?